kylebarrow/chibi/README.md

 * Supports modern desktop and mobile browsers including Chrome, Firefox, Internet Explorer, Opera and Safari (see Browser Support below).
 * Even supports creaky old browsers like IE6.
 * No animation cruft, instead use CSS transitions like a nice person.
-* In modern browsers, Chibi typically executes DOM manipulation 20% to 50% faster than grown-up frameworks.
+* In modern browsers, Chibi typically executes DOM manipulation 20% to 50% faster than grown-up libraries.

 ### The lumpy, chewy bits